swakath/IITD_PG_FAQs/README.md

 ### Rooms
 In these areas, you'll find a wide range of Paying Guests (PG) accommodations offering various amenities, such as AC/Non-AC rooms, independent or shared living spaces, with or without meal options.
 Many of us opted for double sharing or independent rooms.
 On average, the monthly rent for an AC room ranges from ₹12,000 to ₹14,000, while a Non-AC room typically costs ₹10,000 to ₹12,000, with additional charges for electricity and meals.
 In a double sharing arrangement, the rent and electricity expenses are usually split evenly.
 Electricity is priced at ₹9 per unit, with AC rooms averaging ₹2000-4000 in monthly electricity costs, and Non-AC rooms around ₹1000.
 So, to summarize, living in a double sharing AC room would amount to ₹7500-9000, whereas without AC, it would range between ₹6000-7000, inclusive of rent and electricity charges.

 Most PG accommodations provide washing machines for residents' convenience.
-Furthermore, there are several laundry services accessible online and on-campus, charging approximately ₹65-80 per kilogram.
+Furthermore, there are several laundry services accessible online and on-campus, charging approximately ₹65-80 per kg.
 Personally, I found [UClean's](https://www.uclean.in/) service to be reliable and convenient.

 ### Food
 The majority of PG accommodations offer food services, typically charging around ₹150-200 per day for three meals.
 Alternatively, you can opt for the IIT mess subscription, which charges day scholars ₹250 per day for three meals.
 You have the flexibility to select any mess of your preference and can either purchase mess coupons or opt for a monthly mess card.
 From my experience, I always suggest choosing an IIT mess subscription over PG food.
 Despite being slightly more expensive, the food is extremely hygienic and offers a much wider variety of options compared to PG food.